ferlyz05/hellphyze/README.md

 To use multiple custom commands separate them with a comma: command1,command2,command3,command4

 Thanks to <a href="http://FilmsByKris.com" target="_blank">Chris Occhipinti</a> for the given inspiration - https://www.youtube.com/watch?v=fIOk2EcgOI8 this is the video which made me to create the program.
+## Archlinux support
+Archlinux users can install the program directly from AUR, without the need to download it from here.

+    yaourt -S hellphyze-git

 ## Requirements

 * python2